mkdocstrings/mkdocstrings/README.md

 ## Installation

-With `pip`:
+Use `pip` to install mkdocstrings *without support for any languages*:

 ```bash
 pip install mkdocstrings
 ```

-You can install support for specific languages using extras, for example:
+You must install support for specific languages using extras.
+For example, the following installs mkdocstrings with support for Crystal and Python:

 ```bash
 pip install 'mkdocstrings[crystal,python]'